neonoct/PROJ-PYAI/MUSIC_GENRE_CLAS/README.txt

 added polynomial features to the dataset i do not know if it they are useful or not but i will keep them for now, i do not actually know what they do and their purposes might delete them all but first they need analysis,i will decide later whether to keep them or delete them and just use the other newly created features or the original ones.

+?why did we create these new features
+1. Interaction Features
+Purpose: To capture the combined effect of two features that might not be apparent when considered separately.
+Examples:
+energy_danceability: This feature combines energy and danceability to potentially highlight tracks that are both energetic and suitable for dancing.
+Such a feature could be particularly useful in distinguishing upbeat genres like electronic dance music or pop.
+loudness_energy: After scaling loudness to ensure it's comparably weighted against energy, this interaction feature helps to identify tracks that are both loud and full of energy, which might characterize genres such as rock or metal.
+2. Aggregate Features
+Purpose: To provide a single measure that summarizes multiple aspects of the data.
+Example:
+acoustic_instrumental_ratio: This ratio helps to differentiate tracks that are more acoustic vs. those that are more instrumental, capturing a fundamental aspect of musical composition that can influence genre.
+A higher ratio could indicate genres like folk or acoustic jazz, where vocals and acoustic sounds dominate, while a lower ratio might indicate instrumental genres like ambient or electronic.
+3. Categorical Binning of Continuous Variables
+Purpose: To transform continuous variables into categorical ones, which can simplify the modeling by grouping similar values together and possibly enhancing the interpretability of the model’s predictions.
+Examples:
+tempo_category: By categorizing tempo into labeled bins like 'very_slow' to 'extremely_fast', this feature simplifies the continuous nature of tempo into categories that might correlate strongly with certain genres.
+For example, 'very_fast' tempos might be prevalent in genres like trance or hardcore.
+duration_cat: Similar to tempo, categorizing song duration helps to distinguish between songs that are typically shorter (which might be common in pop music) versus longer tracks (which might be more common in classical or progressive genres).

+?Specially why did we create polynomial features and what will they do -Understanding Polynomial Features
+Polynomial features are created by taking polynomial combinations of your existing features, which can include squared terms, interaction terms between two different features, and higher-order terms.
+The primary purpose of these features is to capture non-linear relationships between features that linear models might miss.
+This can be particularly useful in complex domains like music genre classification, where relationships between variables like tempo, energy, and loudness are not strictly linear.
+Model Integration: Incorporate these features into your models and assess their impact on performance.
+It might be necessary to selectively use only those polynomial features that contribute positively to the performance due to the increased dimensionality and potential for overfitting.
+Feature Selection: Given the increased feature space, consider using feature selection techniques to reduce dimensionality and focus on the most informative features.
+This will help manage model complexity and training time.

 ####### Step 3: Exploratory Data Analysis (EDA)
+?why gpt suggest EDA on untransformed features - but not on transformed features only?
+ Understanding Fundamental Distributions
+-Clarity on Basic Features:
+-Baseline for Comparisons:
+Simplicity and Interpretability
+-Ease of Interpretation
+-Direct Relevance
+ Potential Overload with Derived Features
+-Complexity of Derived Features:
+-Relevance and Utility:
+Focus on Key Influencers
+-Prioritization